Kelvince01/Kelvince01/README.md

 ### Glad to see you here <img align="center" alt="Android" width="55" src="https://media.giphy.com/media/Y4bzv6DYbYzy8jDnoW/giphy.gif"/>

 - 🔭 I am an Full Stack Developer open to collaborate in new &/ open-source projects.
-- 🌱 I’m currently learning Testing in Android and Ktor
+- 🌱 I’m currently learning Mobile Development in React Native, yes you are welcome

 - 📫 You can find me:
 [Gmail](mailto:kelvince05@gmail.com) or on